jerrytope/phase_2/README.md

     Keyword Analysis: The application performs keyword analysis on the document content to assist in feature engineering.

-RUN uvicorn main:app --reload to load the fastapi application
+RUN uvicorn main:app --reload to load the fastapi application RUN streamlit run app.py to load the streamlit application

 # INPUT DATA
 {